ropenscilabs/rOpenSciEd/2018-07-26-educollab-community.md

 ---
 slug: educollab-community
 title: "rOpenSci Educators Collaborative: How Can We Develop a Community Of Innovative R Educators?"
-date: 2018-05-22
+date: 2018-07-26
-preface: "At the [5th annual rOpenSci unconference](http://unconf18.ropensci.org) in May 2018, a group of scientists and educators shared their experiences, frustrations, failures, and successes teaching science with R. What came out of this discussion was a framework for rOpenSci Educators’ Collaborative - a community of practice for people interested and engaged in science education using R. This blog post is the third of a 3-post series about education and R, written by this group of unconf18 participants.
-Read the first post about common pedagogical challenges [here](), and the second post about what makes a "good" open educational resource [here]()."
+preface: "At the [5th annual rOpenSci unconference](http://unconf18.ropensci.org) in May 2018, a group of scientists and educators shared their experiences, frustrations, failures, and successes teaching science with R. What came out of this discussion was a framework for rOpenSci Educators’ Collaborative: a community of practice for people interested and engaged in science education using R. This blog post is the third of a three-post series about education and R, written by this group of unconf18 participants.
+Read the first post about common pedagogical challenges [here](/2018/07/24/educollab-challenges/), and the second post about what makes a good open educational resource [here](/2018/07/25/educollab-resources/)."
 authors:
   - name: Laura Ación
     url: https://github.com/lauracion